 The agenda, which can be modified and tailored to your specific needs is as follows:

 - An overview of Korea’s economy and the challenges it faces

 - Understanding Korean Chaebols (Conglomerates) such as Samsung, Hyundai and LG

 - An introduction to Korean society and Korean psyche: the ‘Korean wave’, education system, military service and society pressures

 - Business etiquette and practical strategies for successfully doing business in Korea

-- Understanding the benefits of the Korea-Australia Free Trade Agreement (KAFTA)
+- Opportunities in the bilateral relationship and outcomes of the Korea-Australia Free Trade Agreement (KAFTA)